datasnakes/OrthoEvolution/OrthoEvol/Orthologs/Blast/README.md

 Download the latest standalone blast executables from [here](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
 We are currently using version `2.8.1`.

 #### Our Blast Methods

-NCBI's `blastn` can be configured (using its parameters) in a number of different ways (for local or remote use or with seqidlists or taxids).
+NCBI's `blastn` can be configured (using its parameters) in a number of different ways (i.e. local or remote use and with seqidlists or taxids).
 For typical orthology analyses, it's important to take advantage of the speed and efficiency of NCBI's newest preformatted blast databases ([blastdbv5](https://ftp.ncbi.nlm.nih.gov/blast/db/v5/)).
-In order to do that, we've implemented a method (`1`) that uses taxids (taxonomic identifiers).
+In order to do that, we've implemented a method (`1`) that uses taxids (taxonomic groups — species level and higher level taxa).
 View more about our methods below.

 Method    |  Description
 ----------|--------------------------------------------------------------------
 1         |  Local blast using taxids.
 Utilizes local databases (`refseq_rna_v5`).
 2         |  Remote blast using an entrez query.
 Uses entrez species name and query None      |  A single query method not useful for orthology inference

 #### Our Custom Accession File Format

 We use a specifically formatted `accession file` with our headers as `Tier`, `Gene`, `Organism` to store blast output and input.
 This allows for distinguishing genes by families or features.
 The `Tier` header can be omitted, but the other headers are requirements.
 The Accession numbers are stored in a `.csv` file.
 The following table is an example of how we format our blast input file.